Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Introduction

 When a speech signal is captured by distant microphones, e.g., in a conference room, it often contains such interference signals as reverberation, diffuse noise, and voices from extraneous speakers.
 They all reduce the intelligibility of the captured speech and often cause serious degradation in many speech applications, such as hands-free teleconferencing and Automatic Speech Recognition (ASR) \cite{robustasr}.

 Blind source separation (BSS) has been actively studied to minimize the aforementioned detrimental effects in acquired signals.
-It separates a sound mixture captured by a microphone array into given number of sources based on general statistical characteristics of sources, not relying on prior knowledge of the individual sources or the recording conditions.
-A number of techniques have been developed for BSS, including Independent Component Analysis (ICA) \cite{common,ica}, Independent Vector Analysis (IVA) \cite{iva,hiroeiva,IP}, Full-rank spatial Covariance Analysis (FCA) \cite{Ngoc2010taslp,Ito2021taslp}, and spatial clustering-based masking and beamforming \cite{sawada11aslp,tranvu,souden10aslp}.
+It separates a sound mixture captured by a microphone array into a given number of sources based on the general statistical characteristics of sources without relying on the prior knowledge of the individual sources or the recording conditions.
+A number of techniques have been developed for BSS, including Independent Component Analysis (ICA) \cite{common,ica}, Independent Vector Analysis (IVA) \cite{iva,hiroeiva,IP}, Full-rank spatial Covariance Analysis (FCA) \cite{Ngoc2010taslp,Ito2021taslp}, and spatial clustering-based beamforming \cite{sawada11aslp,tranvu,souden10aslp}.
 Among them, IVA separates sources as mutually independent vectors, each of which corresponds to each source's full-band complex spectra in the Short-Time Fourier Transform (STFT) domain.
-Thanks to this mechanism, IVA can solve the well-known frequency permutation problem of BSS \cite{sawada11aslp} without any post processing for it.
-In addition, IVA assumes a determined condition for BSS, i.e., the number of sources $N$ is equal to that of microphones $M$.
+Due to this mechanism, IVA can solve BSS's common frequency permutation problem \cite{sawada11aslp} without any post processing.
+In addition, IVA assumes a determined condition for BSS, i.e., the number of sources $N$ equals that of microphones $M$.
 Under this assumption and when we have more microphones than sources, i.e., $M>N$, it is empirically confirmed that IVA can separate $N$ sources and $M-N$ noise components from a sound mixture with stationary diffuse noise \cite{Sawada2005ICASSP,YukiKubo}.
-Based on this capability, Independent Vector Extraction (IVE) has been recently proposed as a variation of IVA that can extract only $N$ sources from such a noisy mixture in a computationally efficient way \cite{Koldovsky2018taslp,Robin2019waspaa,ikeshita2021taslp}.
+Based on this capability, Independent Vector Extraction (IVE) was recently proposed as a variation of IVA that can extract only $N$ sources from such a noisy mixture in a computationally efficient way \cite{Koldovsky2018taslp,Robin2019waspaa,ikeshita2021taslp}.

-For performing blind dereverberation (BD), Weighted Prediction Error-based dereverberation (WPE) has been shown effective \cite{wpe,gwpe,swpe}.
-It uses a Multi-Channel Linear Prediction (MCLP) filter to perform dereverberation, and optimizes the filter based on the Maximum Likelihood (ML) estimation.
-WPE can improve various signal processing techniques, e.g., beamforming\cite{yoshioka2013eusipco,GSS}, ASR\cite{delcroix15eurasip,SPM}, and speaker recognition/diarization\cite{Voices2019,horiguchi2021arxiv}, to name a few, by using it as a preprocessing in far-field signal capturing situations.
+For performing blind dereverberation (BD), Weighted Prediction Error-based dereverberation (WPE) has been effective \cite{wpe,gwpe,swpe}.
+It uses a Multi-Channel Linear Prediction (MCLP) filter to perform dereverberation, and optimizes the filter based on Maximum Likelihood (ML) estimation.
+WPE can improve such signal processing techniques as beamforming\cite{yoshioka2013eusipco,GSS}, ASR\cite{delcroix15eurasip,SPM}, and speaker recognition/diarization\cite{Voices2019,horiguchi2021arxiv} by using it as preprocessing in far-field signal capturing situations.